US President Donald Trump has arrived in the UK for a state visit.

 But others don't think that he should be given such a formal and important welcome.

-Some UK politicians, including Labour leader Jeremy Corbyn, have already said they won't attend the special banquet in honour of the president.
+Some UK politicians, including Labour leader Jeremy Corbyn, have already said they won't attend the special banquet in honour of President Trump.

-Protests are expected to take place in London when he comes, with anti-Trump campaigners planning on flying a controversial balloon - which shows Donald Trump as a baby holding a mobile phone - in the skies over London.
+Protests are due to take place in London, with anti-Trump campaigners planning on flying a controversial balloon - which shows Donald Trump as a baby holding a mobile phone - in the skies over London.

 This happened last time he visited in July 2018, when demonstrations also took place.

-When Mrs May first invited Mr Trump for the state visit on behalf of the Queen back in 2017, it proved quite controversial because when the idea was first suggested, over 1.8 million people signed a petition calling for it not to go ahead.
+When Mrs May first invited Mr Trump for the state visit on behalf of the Queen back in 2017, it proved controversial with over 1.8 million people signing a petition calling for it not to go ahead.

-People were angry after he did come for his working visit in 2018 because it was estimated that the police operation for it cost nearly £18 million.
-Nearly 10,000 officers from across the country were needed to provide extra security throughout the US president's four-day trip.
+People were angry after he came for a working visit in 2018, with police estimating their security operation cost nearly £18 million.
+Almost 10,000 officers from across the country were needed to provide extra security throughout the US president's four-day trip.

 In February 2019, it was reported that Thames Valley, Essex and the Metropolitan forces were repaid a total of £7.9m by the government for hosting the president.